Waking up with jaw pain is an uncomfortable way to start your day and can leave you searching for answers, right?

 Such conditions might manifest as pain across your jaw, face, and neck, alongside a sensation of stiffness in the jaw.
 Severe TMJ disorders have the potential to restrict jaw movement and even result in the misalignment of your teeth.

-A dentist can usually diagnose teeth grinding by undertaking a physical examination of your mouth.
+A dentist can usually diagnose best teeth grinding by undertaking a physical examination of your mouth.

 Dental Issues